dasjar/dasjar.github.io/_pages/journal.md

-# Journal
+# Journal of TimeSeries Decomposition Leveraging Wavelet & Fourier Transforms

-Welcome to my journal!
-Here you'll find various posts and thoughts on different topics.
+Welcome to the journal for our project on solar flare prediction using time series decomposition with wavelets & fourier transforms.
+This journal documents the progress of our research, including the minutes and recordings of meetings, key discussions, and milestone achievements with Dr. Rafal Angryk.

-## Post 1: My First Entry
+## 05/17/24

 Today, I am writing about...

-## Post 2: Another Day, Another Entry
+## 05/21/24